 This drill can be run in a small or large area, just adjust the size of the square accordingly.

 - After your clients have completed a few laps start introducing some direction changes.
 To do this explain to your clients that on your command ‘Change’ they are to change direction but only if you say ‘Direction’ first.
-So you would say ‘Direction… change!’ and your client will start moving around the circle in the opposite direction.
+So you would say ‘Direction… change!’ and your clients will start moving around the circle in the opposite direction.
 This may sound strange now, but it will be explained in the next couple of steps.

 - Now add a new command like ‘Squat change’ or ‘Pushup change’ where the group must stop, complete one pushup/squat together and then change direction.